-(b) Critical judgements in applying the entity's accounting policies
+b.
+Critical judgements in applying the Group's accounting policies

-There were no judgements, apart from those involving estimations, that management has made in the process of applying the entity's accounting policies that had a significant effect on the amounts recognised in the financial report.
+There were no judgements, apart from those involving estimations, that management has made in the process of applying the Group's accounting policies that had a significant effect on the amounts recognised in the financial report.